Burn Rate Formula: How to Calculate Burn Rate and Runway

 Include: Hosting and infrastructure, SaaS subscriptions (every tool you pay for), contractor and freelancer invoices, payment processing fees, marketing spend, any salary or draw you take, insurance, legal or accounting fees (divided by 12 if annual).

-You can reduce burn rate by cutting costs — the fastest way to extend runway without selling a single new subscription.
+You can reduce burn rate by cutting costs, the fastest way to extend runway without selling a single new subscription.
+For the full SaaS context on how burn rate interacts with MRR growth and ARR planning, see the burn rate guide for SaaS founders.

 When to Worry